Graduate Social Work Courses

 SOCW 5386.
 Group Work.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 This course builds on the foundational courses of practice skills and relates those skills to group work, group development, and group types (psychoeducational, support, task-oriented, therapeutic).
-Students will learn and apply the facilitation of groups in various agency and community based settings with culturally diverse groups and situations.
+Students will learn and apply the facilitation of groups in various agency and community based settings.
 The course will also provide additional knowledge about assessment of group dynamics to assist students in determining appropriate intervention skills within groups.

 SOCW 5387.
 Interventions with Children and Families.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).